 Similar to the modern version we review below, the 1957 Speedmaster CK2915 was released as part of an Omega Trilogy set.
 Correspondingly, it was accompanied by an Omega Railmaster CK2914 and an Omega Seamaster CK2913.

 Altogether, it’s truly remarkable to behold an original CK2915 and compare it with its homage, the Speedmaster ’57 Limited Edition.
+The differences are minimal!

-Having previously reviewed the complete Omega 1957 Trilogy Limited Edition Set, we already knew that the Speedmaster 57 was something special.
+Having previously reviewed the complete Omega 1957 Trilogy Limited Edition Set, we already knew that the Speedmaster ’57 was something special.
 Unquestionably, we decided this watch deserved a spotlight all its own.

-Also of note here is the obvious fact that the bracelet is up to specification of a modern Omega bracelet.
-As such, it boasts solid steel, dual-finish links and a beautiful folding clasp with micro-extension.
+Also of note here is the obvious fact that the bracelet is up to the specification of a modern Omega bracelet.
+As such, it boasts solid steel, dual-finish links, and a beautiful folding clasp with micro-extension.
 Anyone out there who has worn a bracelet watch in the sun understands how vital of a detail this extension can be.